SolaceSamples/solace-samples-javascript/README.md

     - [Confirmed Delivery](https://dev.solace.com/samples/solace-samples-javascript/confirmed-delivery): Learn how to confirm that your messages are received by a Solace message router.
     - [Topic to Queue Mapping](https://dev.solace.com/samples/solace-samples-javascript/topic-to-queue-mapping): Learn how to map existing topics to Solace queues.

-* Additional sample code, showing how to make use of advanced features of the Solace message router is available in the [features directory](https://github.com/SolaceSamples/solace-samples-javascript/tree/master/src/features).
+* The following additional samples showing how to make use of advanced features of the Solace message router.

     - [Secure Session](https://github.com/SolaceSamples/solace-samples-javascript/tree/master/src/features/SecureSession): Learn how to use secure connection to the server and server and client certificate authentication.
     - [Active Consumer Indication](https://dev.solace.com/samples/solace-samples-javascript/feature_ActiveConsumerIndication): Learn how multiple consumers can bind to an exclusive queue, but only one client at a time can actively receive messages.
-    - [Durable Topic Endpoint Consumer](https://github.com/SolaceSamples/solace-samples-javascript/tree/master/src/features/DTEConsumer): Learn how to consume messages from a Durable Topic Endpoint (DTE).
+    - [Durable Topic Endpoint Consumer](https://dev.solace.com/samples/solace-samples-javascript/feature_DTEConsumer): Learn how to consume messages from a Durable Topic Endpoint (DTE).
     - [Event Monitor](https://github.com/SolaceSamples/solace-samples-javascript/tree/master/src/features/EventMonitor): Learn how to monitor message router generated events.
     - [GuaranteedRequestor/Replier](https://github.com/SolaceSamples/solace-samples-javascript/tree/master/src/features): Learn how to set up guaranteed request/reply messaging.
     - [NoLocal Pub-Sub](https://github.com/SolaceSamples/solace-samples-javascript/tree/master/src/features/NoLocalPubSub): Learn how to prevent messages published on a session or consumer received on that same session or consumer.